 “Good afternoon, everyone.
 Sorry, I’m late.
 My name is–”

-The class was over, and Levi ran down from his seat to the stage to meet Jacob.
+Once the class was over, Levi ran down from his seat to meet Jacob at the stage.
 He wasn’t the only one.
 They all had a lot more questions to be answered.

-“O.K. ladies and gentlemen, that is all for today.
-Make sure you are here tomorrow at the same time for more,” said Jacob dismissing the class.
+“Okay, ladies and gentlemen, that is all for today.
+Make sure you are here tomorrow at the same time for more,” Jacob said dismissing the class.

 “That was great.
-Since when are you a professor?” asked Levi.
+Since when are you a professor?”
+Levi asked.